I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfdevice-createdeviceinterface.md

 ## -remarks
 <p>Drivers can use the <i>pReferenceString</i> parameter to differentiate different instances of a single interface.
 In other words, if a driver calls <b>CreateDeviceInterface</b> twice for the same device interface class, the driver can specify a different string for <i>pReferenceString</i> each time.
 When an instance of an interface is opened, the framework passes the instance's reference string to the driver.
 The reference string is appended to the path component of the interface instance's name.
 The driver can then use the reference string to determine which instance of the device interface class is being opened.</p>

 <p>If <b>CreateDeviceInterface</b> succeeds, the initial state of the interface is disabled.
 If creation succeeds, the framework automatically enables and disables the interface based on the device's PnP state.
-In addition, a driver can disable and re-enable a device interface as necessary by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff557006">IWDFDevice::AssignDeviceInterfaceState</a>.</p>
+In addition, a driver can disable and re-enable a device interface as necessary by calling <a href="wdf.iwdfdevice_assigndeviceinterfacestate">IWDFDevice::AssignDeviceInterfaceState</a>.</p>

 <p>For more information about device interfaces, see <a href="wdf.using_device_interfaces_in_umdf_drivers">Using Device Interfaces in UMDF-based Drivers</a>.</p>

 <p>The following code example shows how to create a device interface instance.
-In this example, the driver explicitly calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff557006">IWDFDevice::AssignDeviceInterfaceState</a> to enable the interface.</p>

-<p>Drivers can use the <i>pReferenceString</i> parameter to differentiate different instances of a single interface.
-In other words, if a driver calls <b>CreateDeviceInterface</b> twice for the same device interface class, the driver can specify a different string for <i>pReferenceString</i> each time.
-When an instance of an interface is opened, the framework passes the instance's reference string to the driver.
-The reference string is appended to the path component of the interface instance's name.
-The driver can then use the reference string to determine which instance of the device interface class is being opened.</p>

-<p>If <b>CreateDeviceInterface</b> succeeds, the initial state of the interface is disabled.
-If creation succeeds, the framework automatically enables and disables the interface based on the device's PnP state.
-In addition, a driver can disable and re-enable a device interface as necessary by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff557006">IWDFDevice::AssignDeviceInterfaceState</a>.</p>

-<p>For more information about device interfaces, see <a href="wdf.using_device_interfaces_in_umdf_drivers">Using Device Interfaces in UMDF-based Drivers</a>.</p>

-<p>The following code example shows how to create a device interface instance.
-In this example, the driver explicitly calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff557006">IWDFDevice::AssignDeviceInterfaceState</a> to enable the interface.</p>
+In this example, the driver explicitly calls <a href="wdf.iwdfdevice_assigndeviceinterfacestate">IWDFDevice::AssignDeviceInterfaceState</a> to enable the interface.</p>

 ## -requirements
 <table>